ServiceStack/ServiceStack/tests/ServiceStack.Blazor.Tests/Client/wwwroot/content/prerender.md

 ### Improving Startup Performance

-The solution to both these problems is fairly straightforward, that's been utilized by [Jamstack Frameworks](https://jamstack.org/generators/) for years, by prerendering content at build time.
+The solution to both issues is fairly straightforward, by utilizing the mainstay solution behind [Jamstack Frameworks](https://jamstack.org/generators/) and prerender content at build time.

-So we know what needs to be done, but how best to do it in Blazor WASM?
-Unfortunately the [official Blazor WASM prerendering guide](https://docs.microsoft.com/en-us/aspnet/core/blazor/components/prerendering-and-integration?view=aspnetcore-6.0&pivots=webassembly) isn't prerendering at all which is typically used to describe [Static Site Generators (SSG)](https://www.netlify.com/blog/2020/04/14/what-is-a-static-site-generator-and-3-ways-to-find-the-best-one/) prerendering static content at build-time, where as Blazor WASM prerendering instead describes [Server-Side-Rendering (SSR)](https://www.omnisci.com/technical-glossary/server-side-renderings) that mandates the additional complexity of forcing maintaining your Apps dependencies in both client and server projects, and doesn't yield an optimal result since prerendering is typically used so Apps can host their SSG content on static file hosts, instead SSR does the opposite and forces coupling of the
-.NET Server Host which prohibits Blazor WASM Apps from being served from a CDN.
+We know what needs to be done, but how best to do it in Blazor WASM?
+Unfortunately the [official Blazor WASM prerendering guide](https://docs.microsoft.com/en-us/aspnet/core/blazor/components/prerendering-and-integration?view=aspnetcore-6.0&pivots=webassembly) isn't actually a prerendering solution, as is typically used to describe [Static Site Generators (SSG)](https://www.netlify.com/blog/2020/04/14/what-is-a-static-site-generator-and-3-ways-to-find-the-best-one/) prerendering static content at build-time, whilst Blazor WASM prerendering docs instead describes a [Server-Side-Rendering (SSR)](https://www.omnisci.com/technical-glossary/server-side-renderings) solution mandating the additional complexity of maintaining your Apps dependencies in both client and server projects.
+Unfortunately this approach also wont yield an optimal result since prerendering is typically used so Apps can host their SSG content on static file hosts, instead SSR does the opposite whose forced runtime coupling to the .NET Server Host prohibits Blazor WASM Apps from being served from a CDN.

-As this defeats [many of the benefits](hosting) of Blazor WASM in the first place we disregarded it & adopted a solution that doesn't compromise its CDN hostability.
+As this defeats [many of the benefits](hosting) of a Blazor WASM Jamstack App in the first place, we've instead opted for a more optimal solution that doesn't compromise its CDN hostability.

 ### Increasing Perceived Performance

-We have little opportunity over improving the startup time of the real C# Blazor App beyond hosting its static assets on CDN edge caches, but ultimately what matters is [perceived performance](https://marvelapp.com/blog/a-designers-guide-to-perceived-performance/) which we do have control over given the screen for a default Blazor WASM project is a glaring white screen flash:
+We've little opportunity over improving the startup time of the real C# Blazor App beyond hosting its static assets on CDN edge caches, but ultimately what matters is [perceived performance](https://marvelapp.com/blog/a-designers-guide-to-perceived-performance/) which we do have control over given the screen for a default Blazor WASM project is a glaring white screen flash: